paypal/adaptivepayments-sdk-java/README.md

                          Or
 	new AdaptivePaymentsService(Properties customProperties);
 	```
+*	The SDK assumes defaults for certain parameters(refer sdk_config.properties for defaults).
+Either 'mode' or 'service.Endpoint' is a mandatory configuration.
+Account credentials are treated as mandatory parameters.

 *	Create a service wrapper object.

 *	Create a request object as per your project needs.